 To reach their destination, take CO 34 east of Greeley about 25 miles before watching signage that will direct you towards one’s next turnoff onto a dirt road leading down into Agriculture Districts.

-The Alta-Gold King area was once the epicenter for Colorado mining activity.
+The Alta-Gold King area was once the epicenter of Colorado mining activity.
 It included some original buildings, such as cabins and boarding houses, to house employees.
 At the same time, they worked at their mines throughout this rugged landscape that is now listed on the National Register of Historic Places.

 Continue down Alta Lakes Road past what remains of a ghost town, where you can find ample camping space with beautiful views overlooking picturesque settings.